School Readiness program

 - Independently show appropriate behaviours during break times.

-- Choose appropriate behaviour while sitting on the mat and at a desk.
+- Choose appropriate behaviour while sitting on the matt and at a desk.

 - Manage distractions and disruptions with little to no prompting.